thijsvdanker/puppet-kiosk/README.md

 Midori browser with mouse gestures and transparent mouse cursor, together with Squid3 proxy.
 * kiosk::java =
 Midori browser with mouse gestures and transparent mouse cursor, together with java applet.
+* kiosk::chromium =
+Chromium browser gpu forced and with transparent mouse cursor, made for html5.

 Parameters
 -------------